 Exclusive jobs

---exclusive=topo prevents it from running in Block 1 while a competing job (light green) is active.
-The rest of Block 2 remains idle, and no other jobs are allowed there until this job completes.
+The plugin places the job in Block 2 because --exclusive=topo prevents it from running in Block 1 while a competing job (light green) is active.
+The rest of Block 2 remains idle, and no other jobs can run there until this job completes.

 Combining Segments and the exclusive option

-You can use the script at/usr/share/sunk/bin/segment-calc.sh on the Slurm login node to check for idle Nodes within a Block.
+Before you submit a job, you can check how many Nodes are currently idle in each Block to choose a segment size that schedules promptly.
+Use the script at /usr/share/sunk/bin/segment-calc.sh on the Slurm login node to check for idle Nodes within a Block.
 By default, it reports idle Nodes per topology Block.
 You can optionally provide the --segment N argument to report only those Blocks with at least N idle Nodes available.